 Technology

 Does the glove effectively use technology?
-Some golf gloves manufacturers stick to the tried and true all-leather construction, but others are all about advancing the glove with space-age fabrics and other advancements designed to improve comfort and grip.
+Some golf glove manufacturers stick to the tried-and-true all-leather construction, but others are about advancing the glove with space-age fabrics and other advancements designed to improve comfort and grip.

 Do these work?
 Are they worth the price?
 This criterion will rate how well the glove’s design impacts its performance.